Power Cues (2014) takes a holistic view of communication.

 The author mentions the famous Amy Cuddy experiment, but successive research failed to replicate it nearly as strongly.

-Edit: Cuddy later restated her claims are actually correct with successive research here.
+Edit: Cuddy later restated her claims are actually correct with further research here.